I Went on a Date with Andrew WK, the Party God, and We Mostly Talked About Depression

 Eventually, he turned up; a little on edge, bringing a strange energy with him, but spilling out eloquent, exhaustingly lengthy answers from the outset.

 Noisey: Hey, Andrew.
-This is a first date, not an interview, OK?
+This is a first date, not an interview, okay?
 Just in case you find the latter fatiguing.

 Andrew WK: No, quite the opposite.
 They’re this official space set aside with a professional person there to speak with you.
 It’s like a therapist or psychologist.
 Someone whose whole purpose is to have a conversation with you.
 It’s always really excited me to speak with a professional talker or writer.
 Even if they didn’t really like me or were just assigned to do it or whatever, it’s still a chance for me to talk to someone without them being able to get away.